dtm2451/dittoSeq/Vignette/README.md

 - `boxplot.color`: the color of the lines of the boxplot.
 Default is "black".
 - `boxplot.show.outliers`: whether outliers should by including in the boxplot.
 If no jitter is being added, this should be set to TRUE.
 Default is FALSE in order to not have duplicate dots to what's in the jitter.
 - `box.plot.fill`: whether the boxplot should be filled in or not.
 Default is TRUE.
 - `y.breaks`: a list of breaks that should be used as major gridlines.
 Usage: y.breaks = c(break1,break2,break3,etc.).
-NOTE: The low and highs of this variable will override `range`.
+NOTE: The low and highs of this variable will override `min` and `max`.
 - `title.legend`: whether to leave the title for the plot's legend.
 Default is FALSE, a.k.a. no legend title.

 An example using many of these: